noiseprotocol/noise_spec/noise.md

 called, with the branch number as the type, and empty data.

-If a non-zero branch is taken and session state is to be re-initialized, then the message is treated as a new handshake message, and the steps from 4.2 are performed, except `InitializeKernel()` is called in place of `InitializeSession()` to allow previously exchanged public keys to be re-used.
+If a non-zero branch is taken and session state is to be re-initialized, then the message is treated as starting a new handshake, and the steps from 4.2 are performed, except `InitializeKernel()` is called in place of `InitializeSession()` to allow previously exchanged public keys to be re-used.